amethyst/amethyst/ROADMAP.md

 Maybe rely on external libraries first.
 Should still provide ways for collision detection, allowing to do collision checks, raycasts, etc. (-> ncollide?).

-**Parallelism** TODO: internal physic parallelism, possible GPU implementation (hard), difficult with external libraries **Data-Driven** TODO: integration issue: physics world <-> ECS world, having 2 different representations? if so how to keep them in sync and integrate with other conflicting processors (e.g spatial hierarchy)
+**Parallelism** TODO: internal physic parallelism, possible GPU implementation (hard) (Rust to GPU compilation in the future?), difficult with external libraries
+**Data-Driven** TODO: integration issue: physics world <-> ECS world, having 2 different representations? if so how to keep them in sync and integrate with other conflicting processors (e.g spatial hierarchy)

 ** Next Steps**